kayi007/CLI-Word-Guess-Game/README.md

 # How to Play
 The words will be on the House Names in Game of Thrones.

-For each word, you will start with 10 chances to guess the word right.
+For each word, you will start with **10 chances** to guess the word correctly.

 If the letter you guessed is not in the word, your guess count will decrement by 1.